s3r3k/bazydanych/lab_05.md

 ### 3.3
 ```
-SELECT * FROM kreatura WHERE nazwa LIKE '%or%' AND ciezar BETWEEN 30 AND 70;
+SELECT * FROM kreatura WHERE nazwa LIKE '%or%' AND udzwig BETWEEN 30 AND 70;
 ```